dimitri/pgcopydb/docs/ref/pgcopydb_clone.rst

   pgcopydb
-    clone     Clone an entire database from source to target fork      Clone an entire database from source to target copy-db   Copy an entire database from source to target
+    clone     Clone an entire database from source to target fork      Clone an entire database from source to target

 .. _pgcopydb_clone: